The New Way to Read Chinese by Shaolan Is Published by Thames & Hudson

 But mayhap I'm missing the point.
 As the writer writes in the introduction, she wrote this book to help he British built-in Taiwanese children learn to read and write a language that, I assume, they can speak fluently.
 For that purpose I believe information technology will be an excellent tool as it'southward certainly interesting plenty for kids to want to want to selection upwards again and again.

-Firstly, there are a lot of totally useless characters in hither ("gallbladder"? really?).
+...moreFirstly, there are a lot of totally useless characters in hither ("gallbladder"? really?).
 Secondly, besides many of the visual mnemonics are just drawn on top of a figure which won't really assist you remember them.
 Mainly I found this a trouble when a graphic symbol was just slapped on top of a face up ("woman", "small", "structure", etc.).

 Would love to run across a version 2.0 taking the feedback in a higher place into account.

-Firstly, there are a lot of totally useless characters in here ("gallbladder"? actually?).
+Excellent concept.
+Execution not so much.Firstly, there are a lot of totally useless characters in here ("gallbladder"? actually?).
 Secondly, too many of the visual mnemonics are only drawn on meridian of a figure which won't really assistance you remember them.
 Mainly I establish this a problem when a character was just slapped on pinnacle of a face ("woman", "minor", "structure", etc.).

 Would honey to see a version two.0 taking the feedback above into account.

-This book by Shaolan Hsueh offers a arrangement that tries not to focus on rote retentivity, the way that many Chinese students are taught to learn.
+...moreThis book by Shaolan Hsueh offers a arrangement that tries not to focus on rote retentivity, the way that many Chinese students are taught to learn.
 I know this because I taught at the college and university level in China for several years.
 I did acquire many of the characters at the time and, wi

-This book past Shaolan Hsueh offers a system that tries not to focus on rote memory, the way that many Chinese students are taught to learn.
+This is a difficult volume to review because information technology is non a book that you lot ever really finish.
+It is more than of a guide to keep around and inspect at random, or when ane feels challenged to os up on a difficult language.This book past Shaolan Hsueh offers a system that tries not to focus on rote memory, the way that many Chinese students are taught to learn.
 I know this considering I taught at the college and university level in Communist china for several years.
 I did larn many of the characters at the time and, with the assist of a beautiful lady friend, discovered that I could read a few signs.
 Notwithstanding, every bit y'all can guess, if one does not utilize something like a foreign language it can fade from the back of your brain where yous take and so much information stored (if you are an educated person).

 The writer tries to educate us by offering what she calls a new way to read Chinese.
 Yeah.
 Reading information technology.
 But remembering information technology then that one tin utilize it is a different affair.
 She offers colorful, and sometimes total-page, artwork to help u.s.a. initially recognize a character.
 Withal, sometimes the artwork is distracting because it is congenital around, and not from, the grapheme itself.
 Eastward.g., the blade of a pocketknife is painted over the discussion for "knife" does non help with recognizing the give-and-take because there is no resemblance.
 It but is used to innovate the give-and-take.
 Sometimes the traditional course is focused on, just nosotros usually start with the simplified form.
 And then nosotros encounter characters combined to form new words.
 Sometimes characters are changed slightly when attached to some other.